wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Some load balancers (such as F5) are specialized hardware (with ASIC chips) to process faster than standard computers.
 F5 itself, NGINX, Cisco, and others also have software-based load balancers which can be used instead of AWS offerings.

+To duplicate a production instance containing the latest version of all data, first setup EC2 instances to save incremental snapshots into S3.

 Each Elastic Load Balancer (ELB) and EC2 Auto Scaling Group (ASG) keeps its own <a target="_blank" href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-monitoring-features.html">set of logs to S3 objects</a>.
 The default is only EC2 status checks.
 So set S3 bucket Properties > Logging of "aws-bucket-logging" to enabled.